yifan441/ProjectFlow/README.md

 ## Description
 Welcome to the ProjectFlow App!
 ProjectFlow is an efficient and appealing app that allows users to visualize and organize assignments.
-Through a variety of special features such as a dynamic calendar, AI-based project planning, and progress visualization, users are able to take charge of their their assignments in a timely manner.
+Through a variety of special features such as a dynamic calendar, AI-based project planning, and progress visualization, users are able to take charge of their assignments in a timely manner.

 To make our application available to you, please follow the following steps: